JSoifer/space-age/README.md

 ### Behavior Driven Development Specifications

-**This Program will calculate a users age based on inputted birthday.**
-* input: 10/5/1978
-* expected output: 40.0

-**This program will calculate a persons age on Mercury based on age on Earth.**
+**This program will calculate a persons age on Mercury based on inputted age on Earth.**
 * input: 40
 * expected output: 166.67